nh-server/Kurisu/cogs/assistance-cmds/tinfoil.switch.md

 ---
-title: Why you shouldn't use tinfoil
+title: Why you shouldn't use Tinfoil
-help-desc: Why you shouldn't use tinfoil
+help-desc: Why you shouldn't use Tinfoil
 color: 009AC7
 ---
-**We don't recommend the usage of tinfoil for the following reason:**
+**We don't recommend the usage of tinfoil for the following reasons:**
-- It installs itself to the home menu (instant ban if you connect to nintendo servers).
+- It installs itself to the home menu (instant ban if you connect to Nintendo servers).
 - It is closed source.
 - It is a piracy tool.